Our skating programs follow United States Figure Skating’s

 The only way adults are permitted on the ice is if they actually sign up for skating lessons.
 We offer adult only skating lessons as well!

 Q: My child was sick and missed their lesson.
 Can they make it up?

 Each skater can make up 1 (one) lesson per session.
 This make up lesson MUST be within the same session.
-Please check in with the Skating Director, Jamey Barber, when you arrive for your makeup lesson to find out the time and coach for your child’s level as they can be different than your child’s regular day.
+Please check in with the Skating Director, Jamey Barber, when you arrive for your makeup lesson to find out the time and coach for your child’s level as they can be different from your child’s regular day.

 Q: Can my child be in the same class as their friends?

 We try to accommodate grouping requests, however if your child’s friends are at a different skating level, we cannot.
 Also, it may be impossible to schedule your child and their friends during the same half hour of lesson time (first or second half hour).